hj-n/steadiness-cohesiveness/README.md

 </p>

 We aforementioned that increasing `min_dist` make projections focus more on global structure.
 Thus, the decrement of Trustworthiness and MRRE [Missing] is quite a natural result, as they focus on small local structure around each point.
 The surprising thing here is that Cohesiveness increases as `min_dist` increases.
 This result indicates that classes of Fashion-MNIST dataset are not well seperated as represented in the projections with low `min_dist` value.
 According to our case study (refer to the paper (TBA)), it is common to perceive that projections with well-divided clusters better reflects the inter-cluster structure; this result shows that such a common perception could lead to a misinterpretation of inter-cluster structure.

-### Capturing quality alteration
+### Capturing PCA quality alteration

 The metrics *must* capture the obvious quality changement.
 To test our metrics' ability to capture the quality alteration of projections, we conducted two tests utilizing PCA.
+In the first experiment, we generated 2D PCA projections of [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset by using different principle components ranks (from (1st, 2nd) to (20th, 22nd)).
+It is evident that the projections with low-rank principle components will have lower score, as they cannot well preserve the varaince of the dataset.
+For the second experiment, we varied the number of principle components from 2 to 22.
+Obviously, the quality of projections, which are now not limited to 2D, should be increase when they can utilize more principle components.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/38465539/124189753-2e664480-dafc-11eb-8b4b-67e3c585bdf1.png" alt="" data-canonical-src="https://user-images.githubusercontent.com/38465539/124189753-2e664480-dafc-11eb-8b4b-67e3c585bdf1.png" width="80%"/>
 </p>

+Unsurprisingly, all metircs, including Steadiness and Cohesiveness, well captured the quality alteration for both the first (left) and second (right) experiments.

 ## Visualizing Steadiness and Cohesiveness